 - EATEL aims to facilitate the continuous and rapid transfer of research results into deployment for the general public.

 - EATEL strives towards the development, conversion and adoption of stand-ards for “Technology-Enhanced Learning”.

 To implement the objectives of the association, EATEL will pursue activities as described in this section.

 - Support for the provisioning of material and tools for education and continuing education in the area “Technology-Enhanced Learning”.

 - Administration and hosting of an electronic community portal and information exchange system.

 - Organisation and support of various scientific and educational events, such as conferences, summer schools, seminars and discussion forums, in the area “Technology-Enhanced Learning”

 - Establishment of collaborative partnerships in research and industry to advance the current state of TEL.

 - Any natural or legal person from any country of the world can become a member, if this person supports the objectives of the association (cf. §2) and acknowledges the statutes of the association.

-- A membership application has to be sent to the Managing Committee in written / electronic form and has to be supported by two members.
+- A membership application has to be sent to the Managing Committee in written / electronic form.
 The Managing Committee makes the final decision about the application and notifies the applicant in written / electronic form.
 The Managing Committee is not obliged to justify its decision.

 - By joining the association, a member agrees to promote and support the association and the objectives of the association in an appropriate way – including public forums.